HillsMakan/sydneyhillsmakan/src/content/partner/voices_of_hope.md

   - wellness
 region: nsw
 discount_pct: 10
-discount_text: "Members get extended free session but if book 5 sessions 10% discount.
+discount_text: "Members get extended period of free session.
+If book 5 sessions 10% discount.
 Mention HMG International Member "
 ---
 Welcome to Voices of Hope, a safe haven for exploring mental well-being.
 Our comprehensive range of services includes Telehealth consultations and private counselling rooms for face-to-face sessions.
 Additionally, we offer walk and talk sessions, driven by our unwavering commitment to serving the community.